BettyN1205/capstoneGame/readme.md

 3. **Responsive Design:**
    - Ensure the game is fully responsive on different devices for a seamless experience.

-4. **Advanced Animation Effects:**
+4. **Advanced Play Mode:**
-   - Explore and implement more advanced animation effects to enhance the visual appeal of the game.
+   - Add the feature that requires two players to collaborate on solving puzzles and completing missions.

 5. **Additional Levels and Stories:**
    - Develop additional levels and expand the storyline to provide players with more content.